Fuel JournalBasics & Guides28 min read

 A growing body of evidence supports a protein serving before bed, particularly slow-digesting proteins like casein from dairy.
 Roughly 30-40 g pre-sleep can support overnight muscle protein synthesis and recovery, especially in trained individuals.13

-Pre-sleep protein is not required.
-But if you are chasing maximal recovery or you struggle to hit daily protein, it is a high-utility habit.
+Pre-sleep protein is optional.
+If you are chasing maximal recovery or you struggle to hit daily protein, it is a high-utility habit.

 Protein's thermic effect and satiety